 Typically a Short Sale house is marketed on the Multiple Listing Service (MLS) by a professional real estate agent or REALTOR®.
 He/she obtains a competitive offer and submits it to the bank along with a complete Short Sale packet as required by the mortgage company.
 They then decide if the offer is sufficient and approves or negotiates the offer.
 Once approved, the property closes with a title company and possession passes to a new owner.

 Negotiating a Short Sale can be very difficult.
 With so much as stake, it's recommended that the homeowner align themselves with an experienced team consisting of a REALTOR® and a Foreclosure Relief law firm.
-The Lane Law Firm is the largest and most experienced Foreclosure Relief Services law firm in Texas with an experienced team of Attorneys, legal support staff, and seasoned client relationship managers.
-We've helped over 1,000 families complete a Short Sale since 2009, and we want to help you too!
+The Lane Law Firm is the largest and most experienced law firm in Texas with an experienced team of Houston foreclosure attorneys, legal support staff, and seasoned client relationship managers.
+We've helped over 1,000 families complete a Short Sale since 2009, and we want to support you too!

 If you want to find out if a Short Sale can benefit you in your situation, contact Steven Schwinger, Senior Client Relationship Manager, at 713-595-8203 or schedule an appointment here.

-Although it is strongly preferable to intervene in a Texas foreclosure before it is finalized, there are legal steps you can take even after it is finalized in some cases where the foreclosure was conducted improperly.
+Although it is strongly preferable to stop foreclosure before it is finalized, there are legal steps you can take even after it is finalized in some cases where it was conducted improperly.

 Most foreclosures in Texas are not redeemable, meaning there isn't an automatic process for reclaiming the property following the sale at auction.
-Some notable exceptions include a foreclosure due to the failure to pay ad valorum property taxes or by a home owners association.
+Some notable exceptions include it's due to the failure to pay ad valorum property taxes or by a home owners association.
 Following a proper foreclosure, homeowners are typically given only seven days to move out or they face eviction and the auction of their belongings.
-A skilled lawyer can advocate for more time for you during this transition.
+A skilled attorney can advocate for more time for you during this transition.